thkl/Homematic-Virtual-Interface/plugins/CleanOMat980/README.md

-# Homematic-Virtual-Interface  - Dummy
+# Homematic-Virtual-Interface  - CleanOMat980

-this is a good way to start writing a plugin
+this plugin allows you to connect a RoomBa980 to your CCU